DRok17/Steam-Deck-BootVid-Builder/README.md

 </p>

 ### *** WARNING ***
-Stable, Beta and Preview CSS and JS files should not be mixed.
-This can potentionally soft-brick your Steam Deck, preventing it for booting into Steam OS.
+Stable, Beta, and Preview CSS and JS files should not be mixed.
+This can potentially **SOFT-BRICK** your Steam Deck, preventing it from booting into Steam OS.
 Factory restore is the only solution.
 If you have updated to Beta or Preview, please enable z-Override-Toggle.sh and do not disable it for any reason.
-Any duration issues will need to be fixed by Valve.
+Any duration issues related to this update will need to be fixed by Valve.
 ### *** WARNING ***
 <!-- Spacer -->
 <p align="center">